YoshaNir/Cluster-OSINT/README.md

 This repository contains all the material from the talk "OSINT and my quest for Grouping" given at Bsides

-ct.py.pdf - Extract sub-domains for a given domain using crt.sh RSS feed censys.py - Extract sub-domains for a given domain using Censys.io API doing_recon_like_its_2017.pdf - Slides from the talk
+1. IPsEnrichment.py - Extract IP location, ASN and owners into subgroups
+2. DomainsEnrichment.py - Extract top-level-domains and domain length into subgroups
+3. MaliciousIPs and MaliciousDomains - OSINT list from AlienVault and Abuce.ch from Feb-May 2018

-A common use case in investigative reporting is to research a given set of companies or people by searching for their ownership, control and other relationships in online databases. ``corpint`` augments that process by automating look-ups in web services and building a network graph out of the resulting set of links.
-It also provides an explicit way to accept and reject results from online research, thus making sure the entire resulting graph is fact-checked.
+A common use case in investigative reporting is to research a given set of companies or people by searching for their ownership, control and other relationships in online databases. ``OSINT-Enrichment`` augments that process by automating look-ups.
+It also provides an explicit way to accept and reject results from online research, thus making sure the entire noise and unreletaed information can be dropped.

 ## Installation

-To run ``corpint`` you will want to have Python and PostgreSQL installed.
-You may also want to install Neo4J if you intend to use the graph exporter feature.
+To run ``OSINT-Enrichment`` you will want to have Python and pandas library installed.
+You may also want to install ``numpy and matplotlib`` if you intend to use the graph exporter feature.

-It's recommended to run ``corpint`` inside a Python virtual environment.
+It's recommended to run ``OSINT-Enrichment`` inside a Python virtual environment.
 When you have a [virtualenv](https://python-guide.readthedocs.io/en/latest/dev/virtualenvs/) set up, clone the git repository and install the package: